Mortlake

 Mortlake Potteries

 Two potteries operated in Mortlake, Sanders and Kishere.
 The earlier was that owned by John Sanders and run by his son William from 1745.
 On his death in 1758 the copyhold was bequeathed to William.
 William died in 1784 and his son John took over.
-From 1794 there was a series of lessees, Thomas Norriss, Pressick Dodd, William Wagstaff and finally John Wisker who, in 1823, transferred production to the Glasshouse Street, Vauxhall pottery originally established by John Sanders back in 1742.
+John took a partner and traded as Sanders and Vernon from about 1786.
+From 1794 there was a series of lessees, Thomas Norriss, Pressick Dodd, William Wagstaff and finally John Wisker who, in 1823, transferred production back to Vauxhall.

 The second Mortlake factory again had a Sanders connection.
 Benjamin Kishere had worked for John Sanders at Mortlake and possibly first at Vauxhall.
 His son Joseph was apprenticed to William Sanders but set up his own pottery about 1797.
 After his death in 1834, his son William took over.
 William died in 1843 and after a short-lived ownership by Thomas Abbott the pottery closed for good.